MHickey2/Wannabe-Healthy/README.md

  - The Profile Page, which contains profile information on the registered User.
  - The Edit Profile Page, which contains a form that allows the User to add/update their profile information.
  - The Sign Up Page, consists of a form where a new user can register for the site.
- - The LogIn Page, consists of a form where the user can login to the site.
+ - The Login Page, consists of a form where the user can login to the site.
  - The logout Page, consists of a form where the user can logout of the site.
+ - There are also custom error pages for errors 403,404,405 and 500.

 <br/>